 We note a variety of trends involving the various garments worn by American boys during the 1910s.
 The fashion of outfitting boys in dresses continued to be quite common at the turn of the century, but by the 1910s it was becoming less common.
 Little boys more commonly wore the newer fashions like rompers, tunic suits, and short pants.
 The custom of little boys wearing dresses did not disappear entirely.
 The style of the dresses increassingly were plainer frocks and not the more fancy girlish styles with elaborate lace and ruffle trim.
 Rompers were widely worn by boys after the turn of the century.
 They may have appeared before 1900, but they were not widely worn in the 1890s.
 I am not sure preciselt when rompers first appeared.
 I'm also not sure how they varied in the 1900s and 1910s.
 (Any insights HBC visitors might have would be most appreciated.
 They were a style for generally younger boys.
 Many of the boys outfitted in rompers might have worn dresses before the turn of the century.
 They were an informal style in the early 20th Century, but some dressier styles appeared in the 1920s and later period.
 One of the most characteristic styles of the early 20th Century in America was the tunic suit.
 This style was most popular in the 1900s, but still widely worn at the beginning of the 1910s.
 By the end of the decade, however, it had passed from the fashion scene.
 Many mothers who might have dressed their boys in dresses, instead appear to have chosen the related tunic style.
 To many boys, tunics were preferable to dresses as they good wear knicker-like bloomers that showed they were no longer wearing girlish dresses.
 A variety of outfits appeared for younger boys not yet deemed old enough for more mature looking suits.
 These outfits usually were made with short pants, usually cut rather long at knee-length.
 Shorter short pants did not begin to appear until the 1920s.
 These suits were often worn with white socks, but long stockings were still worn.
 Some still had the belted-styling of the tunic suit.
 Both colored and stripped material were common.
 The outfits varied greatly.
 American boys mostly wore knee pants at the turn of the century.
 As the decade progressed knickers became increasingly popular, but during the 1910s kneepants were still very common. younger boys still wore kneepants and by the end of the decade some boys were wearing the new short pants that had become popular in England.
 Younger boys also wore a kind of above the knee bloomer pants that were worn under tunic suits.
 Older boys as the decade progressed increasingly were wearing knickers, but there are many images showing older boys wearing knee pants during the decade.
 Knickers were not new.
 They had been worn in England for decades.
 The were also worn in America during the 19th Century, but were much less common than kneepants.
 The short pants that were increasingly worn in Europe at this time never proved as popular in America.
 Younger boys still wore wide-brimmed hats.
 The extremely wide-brimmed straw hats worn by very little boys in the 1900s were now less common.
 Some sailor hats had the brims turned down.
 Boys also wore sailor caps with rhe still popular sailor suit.
 Older boys might wear straw boaters.
 The most common style had by the 1910s, however, become the flat cap.
 Younger boys might wear strap shoes for dressy occasions.
 High top shoes continued to be commonly worn.
 They were mostly lace up shoes because button shoes were increasingly less worn.
 The low-cut oxford shoe began to increase in importance.
 We see knee socks, but they were not yet very common, children continued wering three-quter socks and long stockings.

 Boys in the 1910s wore short hair.
-The oky exceoption was very young boys which mihght have curls.
+The only exceoption was very young pre-school boys which might have short curls.
+They were more likely to come from families in affluent circumstances.
 The long ringlets found in the late-19th and early-20th cntury are no longer seen in any numbers.
 We see a range of short hair styles.
 Bangs were popular for younger boys.
+Some boys might have sj=hirt criopped hairr, but not shaved heads as we see in Europe at the time.
+Most boys had hair long enough to comb.
 We still see a few boys with center parts.
 This was a popular style in the 1900s, but side parts were standard.
 Girls commonly had long hair.
 Ringlets variously styled were common.
 Ringlets took quite a bit of work, so often we see girls with long uncurled hair.
 We see some girls with moderate bobs by the end of the decade, but this was a style more associated with the 1920s.
 The style most associated with girls in the 1910s were enormous hair bows, both white and colored bows.
 They were variously arranged on the head.
 Huge bows were all the rage.
 Both little girls and teenagers wore them.

 Social class was a major factor in 19th century fashion.
 Clothing and fashion constitute more of dusposible income than is the case toay.
 Clothes were expensive and formal dress much more important than is the case today.
 This continued to be the case in the 1900s, although we notice some chnges beginning to take shape.
 By the 1910s this was beoming increasinfly pronounced, especially for younger boys.
 There wre still sunstantial scial class differences.
 This basically was an economic matter.
 The fashions were set by the well-to-do and the middle-class followed as best they cold.
 The working class also followed the fashions trends ser by the upper class, but with less means to do so for them selves or their children.
 We see boys from families in comfortable circumstances having seasona; clothing.
 They might weae sailor caps and hats, tunic suits with bloomer knickers, and knee pants, white socks or stockings and strap shoes.
 White was very popular.
 Working class boys had much smaller wardrobes.
 They were less likely to wear juvenile-styled clothes.
 More practical styles prevailed.
 Many working-class boys basically had a suit for best wear and and outfit for everyday wear.
 A factor here is that boys from well off families spent more time superbised than boys from less well off families.
 Thus they tended to be less aware as to how some other boys, especially boys from less well off families, might view their clothing.